lukiwieser/roman-numerals/readme.md

 ## Usage

-You can simply use the functions by importing the file:
+You can simply use the functions by importing the file `RomanNumeral.py`:

 ```python
 import RomanNumeral as RN